Robert Capa: Spanish Civil War, 1936

 From 1936 to 1939, Capa worked in Spain, photographing the Spanish Civil War, along with Taro and David Seymour.

 It was during that war that Capa took the photo now called The Falling Soldier (1936), purported to show the death of a Republican soldier.
-The photo was published in magazines in France and then by Life magazine and Picture Post.
+The photo was published in magazines in France and then by Life and Picture Post.
 The authenticity of the photo was later questioned, with evidence including other photos from the scene suggesting it was staged.
 Picture Post, a pioneering photojournalism magazine published in the United Kingdom, had once described then twenty-five year old Capa as "the greatest war photographer in the world."

 The next year, in 1937, Taro died when the motor vehicle on which she was traveling (apparently standing on the footboard) collided with an out-of-control tank.
 She had been returning from a photographic assignment covering the Battle of Brunete.

-Capa accompanied then-journalist and author Ernest Hemingway to photograph the war, which Hemingway would later describe in his novel, For Whom the Bell Tolls (1940).
+Capa accompanied then-journalist and author Ernest Hemingway to photograph the war, which Hemingway later described in his novel, For Whom the Bell Tolls (1940).
 Life magazine published an article about Hemingway and his time in Spain, along with numerous photos by Capa.